Big Die-Up: Background

 The Great Plains.
 Most of the large cattle ranches were located west of the 100th meridian.

 Waiting for a Chinook, by C.M.
 Russell.
 Overgrazing and harsh winters were the factors that caused the Big Die-Up.

 Most of the cattle on the Great Plains in the 1880s were Texas Longhorns.

-The near-extinction of the bison by hunters and the defeat of the Comanche, Lakota, Cheyenne and other tribes of Indians after the American Civil War (1861–1865) opened up the last large acreages of land for cattle ranching on the Great Plains from the Canadian border on the north to the Texas panhandle in the south.
+The near-extinction of the bison by hunters and the defeat of the Comanche, Lakota, Cheyenne and other Plains Indian tribes after the American Civil War (1861–1865) opened up the last large acreages of land for cattle ranching on the Great Plains from the Canadian border on the north to the Texas panhandle in the south.
 Northern plains ranches were stocked with cattle from Texas.
 In 1868, cattle were first driven north from Texas to ranches in Nebraska.
 In eastern Montana and the western part of the Dakotas, settlement of ranches began in the 1870s.

 In 1876, Charles Goodnight established a ranch in Palo Duro Canyon in Texas (the heart of former Comanche land) and soon the Texas panhandle was dotted with large cattle ranches.

 After the Indians were forced onto reservations and their former lands became available to ranchers, the cattle industry boomed from 1880 to 1885.
 Most of the land was vacant, publicly owned, and available to whoever chose to occupy it.
 Prices for beef were high, land was free, and domestic and foreign investors rushed into the business.
 Investors believed that "no other business is so safe nor so profitable as cattle raising."
 The land in 1880 was unfenced open range.
 Cattle drifted with the seasons and sought out good grazing until rounded up by cowboys and herded to railroad terminals from where they were transported to eastern markets.
 Among the investors was future-president Theodore Roosevelt who established two ranches in western North Dakota in 1883 and 1884.

 The Big Die-up impacted both the northern and southern Great Plains.
 The winter of 1885–1886 was mild on the northern plains but the blizzard of January 1886 was catastrophic for ranchers on the southern plains.
 The winter of 1886–1887 had a wider impact with the Big Die-up killing hundreds of thousands of cattle and bankrupting many ranchers on both the northern and southern plains.